Gomer3261/CSC460/README.md

-# SENG460
+# CSC460
-Different Programming Milestones for SENG 460 at UVic
+Different Programming Milestones for CSC 460 at UVic